Strained yogurt: Production

-The characteristic thick texture and high protein content are achieved through either or both of two processing steps.
-The milk may be concentrated by ultrafiltration to remove a portion of the water before addition of yogurt cultures.
+While yogurt may legally be described as "strained", modern commercial production does not usually reduce the liquid content by passing the yogurt through a filter under gravity, the usual definition of straining.
+The characteristic thick texture and high protein content are achieved through either or both of two processing steps: The milk may be concentrated by ultrafiltration to remove a portion of the water before addition of yogurt cultures.
 Alternatively, after culturing, the yogurt may be centrifuged or membrane-filtered to remove whey, in a process analogous to the traditional straining step.
 Brands described as "strained" yogurt, including Activia Greek, Chobani, Dannon Light & Fit Greek, Dannon Oikos, FAGE, Stonyfield Organic Oikos, Trader Joe's, and Yoplait have undergone the second process.
 Process details are highly guarded trade secrets.
 Other brands of Greek-style yogurt, including Yoplait and some store brands, are made by adding milk protein concentrate and thickeners to standard yogurt to boost the protein content and modify the texture.

 The liquid resulting from straining yogurt is called "acid whey" and is composed of water, yogurt cultures, protein, a slight amount of lactose, and lactic acid.
 It is costly to dispose of.
 Farmers have used the whey to mix with animal feed and fertilizer.
 Using anaerobic digesters, it can be a source of methane that can be used to produce electricity.

 Nutrition

 Strained yogurt is a good source of protein, calcium, iodine, and vitamin B12.
-Strained yogurt includes additional steps compared to conventional yogurt, where fermented milk is strained after coagulation to remove liquid whey and lactose, yielding higher protein content.
-Strained yogurt is required to have at least 5.6% protein content, relative to the 2.7% for unstrained yogurt.
+The straining process, which removes liquid whey and lactose, yields higher protein content.
+The FAO standard requires yogurt to have at least 5.6% protein content if strained, otherwise 2.7%.
 Strained yogurt has less sugar content than other yogurts.